fenner/probe-clarification/probe-clarification.md

 contain exactly one instance of the [Interface Identification Object](#IntIdObj).

-If the L-bit is set, the Interface Identification Object can identify the probed interface by name, index or address.
-It the L-bit is clear, the Interface Identification Object MUST identify the probed interface by address.
+If the L-bit is set, the Interface Identification Object can identify the probed interface by name, index, or address.
+If the L-bit is clear, the Interface Identification Object MUST identify the probed interface by address.